pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/duplicate-observed-data.md

 ```

-#|en| We removed the value assignment in the GUI interface field because the value will still be set when the setter of the interval class is called (remember about implementation of Observer in the <code>update</code> method).
+#|en| We removed the value assignment in the GUI interface field because the value will still be set when the setter of the interval class is called (remember about implementation of Observer in the `update` method).

 Select body of "getEnd"